grazies/CodeLabs-GameDev-2-UnityWin10/README.md

 - [Visual Studio Community 2015](https://www.visualstudio.com/products/visual-studio-community-vs) or greater
 - [Unity 5.3](http://unity3d.com/get-unity/update) or later
-- The 'starter' solution for this lab pre-downloaded.
+- The 'starter' solution for this module pre-downloaded.
 You can get it from [Microsoft-Build-2016/CodeLabs-GameDev-2-UnityWin10](https://github.com/Microsoft-Build-2016/CodeLabs-GameDev-2-UnityWin10.git) github repository.

-The following software packages are used within the lab.
+The following software packages are used within the module.
 These can be optional, as you can choose to skip the steps, but are highly recommended for a comprehensive coverage of different approaches to integrate with Windows:

 - Vungle's Unity plugin.
 For _//build_ event, we have included this in the 'extra files' in the repo.
 Post _//build_ event, you should get it from [Vungle's github repo](https://github.com/Vungle/Unity-Plugin)
 - [Microsoft Universal Ads SDK](https://visualstudiogallery.msdn.microsoft.com/401703a0-263e-4949-8f0f-738305d6ef4b )